Ociel Marin

 About

-Pursuing a computer science degree at the University of Georgia (and having loved technology all my life) has given me ample opportunity to hone my development skills.
-I'm well versed in Java, C++, Python (Pandas, sklearn, Django, Flask), Javascript (node.js, React.js), HTML, CSS (Bootstrap), Weka, and the Linux command line.
+Pursuing a computer science degree at the University of Georgia (and having loved technology all my life) has given me ample opportunity to hone my development and communication skills.
+I'm versed in many tools including Java, C++, Python (Pandas, sklearn, Django, Flask), Javascript (node.js, React.js), HTML, CSS (Bootstrap), Weka, and the Linux command line.

-I have used object-oriented programming (OOP) languages since I was about 14 years old.
-Although I have been a developer for so long, I am still learning new methods, programs, applications, and various other technologies to improve my capabilities.
+I've explored object-oriented programming (OOP) languages since I was about 14 years old.
+At every opportunity, I try to learn new methods, programs, applications, and various other technologies to improve my capabilities and become a better teammate.

-Currently I'm located in the Athens, GA area, but I'm always open to opportunities elsewhere, regardless of location.
+Currently I'm located in the Atlanta, GA area, but I'm always open to remote opportunities elsewhere, regardless of location.

 Interested in my work history?
 See my resume here.